DonatJR/ita_ws20/milestone/milestone.md

 TODO: In case that you already have some results from initial experiments, you may detail the results and implications.
 We strongly encourage you to already provide simple baselines.

 We decided to perform initial clustering experiments on the dataset we gathered in order to sketch out the overall algorithmic pipeline.
 For these experiments we performed the following steps:
-1. Preprocessing to exctract informative tokens
+1. Preprocessing to extract informative tokens
-2. Vectorization into TFIDF and bag of words
+2. Vectorization into TF-IDF and bag of words
 3. Clustering using algorithms from ```gensim``` and ```sklearn```
 4. Visualization with projected data.